 Period of life: 125 MYA

-Being almost 2 metres in high and only 20 kilograms weight Hypsilophodon was very nimble and fast, hiding from predators in the coarse grass.
-Low posture helped providing a perfect balance.
-The reptile limbs were thin light and lengthy with powerful hind limbs muscles similar to a living ostrich.
+Being almost 2 metres high and weighing only 20 kilograms, Hypsilophodon was very nimble and fast, hiding from predators in the coarse grass.
+Low posture helped to provide a perfect balance.
+The reptile limbs were thin, light and lengthy with powerful hind limb muscles similar to a living ostrich.

-The reptile also had a remarkably sharp vision because of the scleral ring of small bone plates around eye sockets.
-The beak was sharp pointed and the jaws effectively shredded foliage, mashing it for easier digestion.
-Under a death threat, the dinosaur used a stiff elongated tail for defense.
+The reptile also had remarkably sharp vision because of the scleral ring of small bone plates around the eye sockets.
+The beak was sharply pointed and the jaws effectively shredded foliage, mashing it easier to digest. .
+When threatened , the dinosaur used a stiff elongated tail for defense.
 It struck the attacker or tried to gain some time for escape.

 © Technical Capabilities International Ltd. (Tecedu)